Political risks to watch in the Netherlands

 backtrack on some anti-immigration policies which were promoted

-and anyone who wears such clothing, or who does not speak Dutch,
+wears such clothing, or who does not speak Dutch, will not be

 What to watch: